phonetonote/paperweight/README.md

 ## limitations

-embeddings are currently limited to the first 8191 characters of the pdf.  this is the max input size of `text-embedding-3-small`. chunking the text and sending it in parts to support full embeddings is a future feature.
+embeddings are currently limited to the first 8191 tokens of the pdf.  this is the max input size of `text-embedding-3-small`. chunking the text and sending it in parts to support full embeddings is a future feature.

 (2/15/24 update) - perhaps huge context windows are around the corner anyways